Did you know? Daddy longlegs are not spiders or venomous

 The manner in which daddy longlegs eat is quite interesting.
 On the front pair of legs (which are the shortest), a three-jointed mouth organ forms the finger of a claw.
 A small pair of pincers underneath the claw is used to grasp, tear and stuff food into the mouth.

 Their legs offer one form of protection from predators.
 A predator is more likely to grab a leg than the small body.
-Fortunately, the legs easily detach from the body and they continue to twitch for awhile (sometimes a minute or up to an hour) to allow the daddy longlegs to escape, just like the blue-tailed skink.
+Fortunately, the legs easily detach from the body and they continue to twitch for awhile (sometimes a minute or up to an hour) to allow the daddy longlegs to escape (a form of self-amputation), just like the blue-tailed skink.

 Of course, losing the first or second pair of legs would hinder the daddy longlegs since the first pair has a mouth organ and the second pair of legs is a sense organ comparable to a human eyes, nose and tongue.